Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 This ioctl is for Digital TV devices only.
 To control a V4L2 decoder use the V4L2 :ref:`VIDIOC_DECODER_CMD` instead.

-This ioctl call asks the Video Device to stop playing the current stream.
-Depending on the input parameter, the screen can be blanked out or displaying the last decoded frame.
+This ioctl call asks the woke Video Device to stop playing the woke current stream.
+Depending on the woke input parameter, the woke screen can be blanked out or displaying the woke last decoded frame.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.